SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/1-open-payment-framework-in-spartacus.md

 enableInfoMessage:false form above config

 For specific payment option
-By setting empty label, Info Message won't be displayed, eg:
+By mapping paymentOption Id with an empty label , Info Message won't be displayed, eg:
-213:''
+213:opfCheckout.emptyInfoMessage

+label config in opfCheckout.json:
+"opfCheckout":
+{
+"emptyInfoMessage":""
+}

 ### Configuring (or Using, or Working With, or Setting Up) the Checkout Orchestrator